 Originating in the Canary Islands, cheery-looking Argyranthemum frutescens is a bushy, upright perennial prized for its dazzling, daisy-like white, yellow or pink blossoms.

-This delightfully fragrant, showy plant is part of the Sunflower, Aster, and Daisy family (Asteraceae) and is known as the Paris daisy, Cobbity daisy, Canary marguerite, Marguerite daisy, and Summer daisy.
+This delightfully fragrant, showy plant is part of the Sunflower, Aster, and Daisy family (Asteraceae (Compositae)) and is known as the Paris daisy, Cobbity daisy, Canary marguerite, Marguerite daisy, and Summer daisy.

 Argyranthemum frutescens loves to bask in the sun and is happiest in gardens or borders with full sunlight or minimal shade.
 It also enjoys planters and does quite well as a cut flower.